-It was inevitable that once the Roman Catholic church's power was broken, others would want to free themselves from the rule of the Lutheran (Germany) and Reformed (Switzerland, Holland, and England) Churches and the Church of England.
+It was inevitable that once the Roman Catholic church's power was broken, others would want to free themselves from the rule of the Lutheran (Germany) and Reformed (Switzerland, Holland, and Scotland) Churches and the Church of England.

 The Puritans were the greatest source of free churches in modern Christianity.
-At first this was a movement in the Church of England that wanted to purify the Church (of Catholic dogma, not necessarily purity of life).
+At first this was a movement in the Church of England that wanted to purify the Church (from Catholic dogma, not necessarily purity of life).
 When this failed, others arose, called "Separatists," who determined that if they could not reform the Church, they would form their own.

 These Puritans turned Separatists went in all directions, but primarily to Holland and to the New World, which provided tremendous opportunity to escape religious persecution.

 The atmosphere was now such that it was no longer unthinkable to leave the state church, and it began happening more and more often.
 In England in the 16th century, George Fox founded "societies of friends" all over England who would become known as Quakers.

 In the 18th century, Anglican priest John Wesley founded societies of "Methodists" in the new world.
 While he intended them to remain part of the Church of England, it was apparent to all others that they would not.
 They rapidly became their own denomination.

 One of the larger free churches of modern Christianity, of course, is the Baptist church.
 It would be more proper to say Baptist churches, however, since I saw a book 25 years ago describing 200 different denominations of Baptists in the United States.
 It's commonly thought that these descended from the Anabaptists, but they did not.

 Both Brethren and Baptist writers have tried to trace their ancestry to the 1st century in books like The Trail of Blood and The Pilgrim Church, but there is no validity to these claims.
 The history of the Church is like a tree with many branches.
 They all have one trunk.